-INT 211 \$\phi\$ 3 credits History of Interiors and Furniture
+INT 211\$ 3 credits History of Interiors and Furniture

 The study of the history of interior design and furniture from antiquity to the present with emphasis on the western world.
-Individual building interiors and furniture pieces are analyzed in terms of design motif, construction, period, style, designer and use.
+Individual building interiors and furniture pieces are analyzed in terms of design, motif, construction, period, style, designer and use.

-Prerequisite: RHT 101 ❖ Lecture: 3 hours
+Prerequisite: RHT 101 \$ Lecture: 3 hours (course fee required)

-INT 212 3 credits Residential Kitchen Design
+INT 212令 3 credits Residential Kitchen and Bath Desian

-A study of all aspects of residential kitchen design, including elements and principles of design, technical applications, materials and construction, and the latest products available.

-Prerequisite: INT 160 \$\times Lecture: 2 hours Laboratory: 3 hours (course fee required)
+A study of all aspects of residential kitchen and bath design, including elements and principles of design, technical applications, materials and construction, and the latest products available. (formerly Residential Kitchen Design) Prerequisite: INT 160 ↔ Lecture: 2 hours Laboratory: 3 hours (course fee required)